Friedberg (Hess) station: Buildings

 The original buildings were built in a neoclassical style; the entrance building could have been designed by Julius Eugen Ruhl.
 It was demolished in 1983.

 The current station building and other buildings of the station are mostly classed as cultural monuments under the Hessian Heritage Act.
 The current station building was built in 1912–1913 in a mixture of neoclassical and Renaissance Revival architecture to the design of a government architect from Darmstadt, Krause, who was influenced by Armin Wegner.
 In the vestibule are original ceramic tiles and stained glass windows, which are influenced by Art Nouveau.

 North of the station building is a former royal reception building, which was constructed in 1897–98, south of the original station and later moved to the new station.

 Train services

 Long distance

-Every two hours, an ICE service from Hamburg to Karlsruhe stops in Friedberg station.
-Two train pairs go to/from Schwerin.
-One train pair on this line runs as an Intercity to Westerland.